 Your dependent, enrolled children may be eligible to pay Ohio resident tuition, even if you are not currently a resident of the State of Ohio.
 They may also be eligible to use your GI Bill benefits.
 Read about the Ohio GI Promise and GI Bill benefit program.

 - Course credit will transfer to Ohio State if the course was taken at a regionally accredited institution, the course was non-remedial and you received a C- or better (in a few cases, a D or D+ may transfer; download Ohio State's Transfer Credit Policy, page 7 for information).
 In many cases, credit for equivalent courses is received when transfer credit is awarded.
 Visit transfer.org for details about the transferability of course credit to and from Ohio and regional institutions.

 on Education’s recommendation, as listed on the Joint Services Transcript.
 Application of this credit is determined at the college level.
-Learn more about miltary transfer credit in accordance with ACE on page 9 of Ohio State's transfer credit policy.
+Learn more about military transfer credit in accordance with ACE on page 9 of Ohio State's transfer credit policy.

 For help and more information…

-If you have questions about admissions, please email firstname.lastname@example.org (or see more ways to contact Undergraduate Admissions.
+If you have questions about admissions, please email firstname.lastname@example.org (or see more ways to contact Undergraduate Admissions).